 The Joint Venture's operating budget is prepared annually and approved by the appointed City and County Stadium Advisory Board.
 The budget is based on accounting for certain transactions on a basis of cash receipts, disbursements and encumbrances.
 The only fund budget is the General Fund.
-There were no budget changes during the 2021 fiscal year.
-The budget approved for the General Fund for the fiscal year ending June 30, 2022 is comparable to 2021 with increases to reflect an entire 2022 baseball season being played at the stadium facility.
+There were no budget changes during the 2022 fiscal year.
+The budget approved for the General Fund for the fiscal year ending June 30, 2023 is comparable to 2022 with increases to reflect inflationary changes in expenditures and the play of a normal 70 game 2023 minor league home season being played at the stadium facility.